South Florida Termite Control

 The average flying termite is between one-quarter and three-eighths of an inch long.
 Their body color ranges from a white, translucent fleshy color, yellow, brown or even black.
-In addition, termite wings are wasp-like, smoky-colored and longer than the insect's body.
+In addition, termite wings are wasp-like, smoky-colored and longer than the insect’s body.
 Unlike the wings of flying ants, both pairs are the same size.
-These flyers are commonly referred to as swarmers due to the fact that they emerge in large numbers all at once, often after a heavy spring rain.
+These flyers are commonly referred to as swarmer’s because they emerge in large numbers all at once, often after a heavy spring rain.

 Know when to contact a professional

-In order to help you better differentiate between ants and termites, it helps to know a little about termite biology.
+To help you better differentiate between ants and termites, it helps to know a little about termite biology.
 A colony is started by a male and a female that stay together for life.
 They can maintain a colony for 20 years of more, and the female lays more than 100 million eggs during her life.
-The majority of these eggs become infertile drones that forage and care for the entire colony and its young.
+Most of these eggs become infertile drones that forage and care for the entire colony and its young.
 As the queen gets older, she begins to produce offspring that are capable of reproduction and flight.
 These offspring eventually leave the colony to begin another.